OstanSunlord/PreventPowerSave/README.md

 * Interval options - timer before the program disable it selv,
 * Option set to run as startup
 * Add program to System Tray
-* Save and Load setting from Registry Editor
+* Save and Load setting
 * User define shortcut for activation
 * Time scheduler - The user can say when it need to be aktiv